Fighting rages in countdown to Syria truce

 Assad's forces have killed more than 9,000 people in the past year, according to a U.N. estimate.
 Damascus says rebels have killed more than 2,600 soldiers and security personnel.

-(Additional reporting by Marcus George in Dubai, Louis Charbonneau and Michelle Nichols at the United Nations, Sui-Lee Wee and Sabrina Mao in Beijing, Paul Eckert in Annapolis, Stephanie Nebehay in Geneva, Oliver Holmes and Dominic Evans in Beirut, and John Crawley in Washington; Writing by Philippa Fletcher; Editing by Alison Williams and Peter Cooney)
+(Additional reporting by Marcus George in Dubai, Louis Charbonneau and Michelle Nichols at the United Nations, Sui-Lee Wee and Sabrina Mao in Beijing, Paul Eckert in Annapolis, Stephanie Nebehay in Geneva, Oliver Holmes and Dominic Evans in Beirut Writing by Philippa Fletcher; Editing by Alison Williams)